How To Move to Germany (2024 Guide)

 - Proof of residence

-A German citizen’s spouse, partner, or parent can apply for permanent residency.
-You can also apply for this visa type if your family member is a foreign national working or studying in the country, but the German resident must meet the following guidelines:
+A German citizen’s spouse, partner, or child can apply for residency.
+You can also apply if your family member is a foreign national working or studying in the country but the German resident must meet the following guidelines:

 - Be at least 18 years of age